melpiro/screeps-arena-autocomplete/README.md

 # screeps-arena-autocomplete

-a project that implement function, class, constants prototypes of the whole JS Screep arena API
+A project that implement function, class, constants prototypes of the whole JS Screep arena API

 ## how to use it